CartoDB/documentation/app/content/spatial-extension-bq/guides/routing.md

 ### Calculating a distance map

 Given a starting point, we are going to calculate the distances from that point to all the nodes of the network.
-Then, we are going to visualize the result to identify the destination points that are within similar distance.
+Then, we are going to visualize the result to identify the destination points that are within a similar distance.

 You can use the [`DISTANCE_MAP_FROM_NETWORK_TABLE`](../../sql-reference/routing/#distance_map_from_network_table) procedure: